ryantzj/OSCP-Scanner/README.md

 OSCP-SCANNER
 ===================

 This tool is being developed mainly for OSCP certification exam, it's a spin off from [Mike Czumak](https://twitter.com/SecuritySift) 's Recon Scan.
-Some main changes i have done is to simplify nmap scripts and limiting scanning tools, and other modification
+Some main changes i did was simplifying nmap scripts and limits scanning tools, and some other modification.

 Tools included: